 The majority of marriages have one thing in common – assets.
-Whether the couple merely owns a small passenger car or they have a multi-billion dollar estate, if they decide to get a divorce, part of the divorce process will include a division of assets.
-While fairly dividing assets may seem like it should be a cut-and-dry process, the truth is, many divorces end up with quite complicated asset situations that require in-depth research and the allocation is not always 50/50.
+Whether the couple merely owns a small passenger car or they have a multi-billion dollar estate, the divorce process will include a division of assets.
+Fairly dividing assets may seem like it should be a cut-and-dry process.
+The truth is, many divorces end up with quite complicated asset situations.
+This requires in-depth research and the allocation is not always 50/50.

 Any debts or assets that either spouse had before they were officially married typically remain the property or debt of that same spouse at the dissolution of the marriage.
 Inheritances and gifts fall under this category, as well, remaining with the same spouse they were given to, even when the marriage is dissolved.
 This usually includes any gifts either spouse has given to the other.

 When a spouse uses assets or incurs debts while the marriage is still in effect because they feel the marriage beginning to unravel, this is referred to as dissipation.
 Typically, a spouse that is found to have caused dissipation is often required to pay the marital estate back for anything that they sold or pay off any debts they incurred.
 Unfortunately, dissipation is not the easiest thing to prove.
 If there is no proof of certain property that was sold, it may be difficult to show that it was dissipated.

 As with other assets, if real estate or business property is owned prior to a marriage, the spouse who owned it typically has the right to it when the marriage dissolves.
 However, it is acquired by one of the spouses during the marriage, it is typically treated as marital property and generally will be divided at the dissolution of the marriage.